 >Milena Pajaro-van de StadtViola

 The Dover Quartet’s rise from up-and-coming young ensemble to occupying a spot at the top of their field has been “practically meteoric” (Strings).
 Catapulted to prominence after sweeping the 2013 Banff International String Quartet Competition, the group has become a major presence on the international scene.
 With its burnished warmth, incisive rhythms, and natural phrasing, the Quartet’s distinctive sound has helped confirm its status as “the young American string quartet of the moment” (New Yorker).
+Named as Cleveland Quartet Award winner for the 2016–17 and 2017–18 seasons, the group was awarded the Avery Fisher Career Grant in March 2017.

 In the 2016-17 season the Dover Quartet will release its debut recording, featuring three works by Mozart: his two final string quartets and the Quintet in C minor.
 Released on the Cedille label, this program recalls the 1965 debut album of the Guarneri Quartet, whose founding violist, Michael Tree, joins the Dover Quartet on the recording.
 Also this season, over the course of six concerts in each of three cities, the group will undertake complete Beethoven quartet cycles for the first time.
 In Buffalo, NY, the Quartet performs in the University at Buffalo’s famous “Slee Cycle,” which has presented annual Beethoven quartet cycles since 1955 and has featured the likes of the Budapest, Guarneri, and Cleveland Quartets.
 The other two cycles will be performed at the University of Connecticut and the Montreal Chamber Music Festival; during the Montreal residency, the group also plays Mendelssohn’s Octet with the winners of the 2016 Banff International String Quartet Competition – the competition at which they themselves took the Grand Prize and all three Special Prizes in 2013.
 Rounding out the Quartet’s season are a five-city U.S. tour with bassist-composer Edgar Meyer, playing Mozart, Rossini, Dvořák, and Meyer’s own Quintet for Strings; a tour of the West Coast with mandolinist Avi Avital, playing music by Bach, Smetana, Sulkhan Tsintsadze, and David Bruce; and a tour of Germany, Austria, and Switzerland, debuting in every city with programs including Beethoven, Schubert, Smetana, Britten, Barber, and Caroline Shaw.